Menemism

 Menemism is a term that refers to the policies implemented in Argentina by Carlos Menem, president of the country from 1989 to 1999.
-Like Peronism (the movement Menem belonged to), Menemism is complex, being most usually defined as populist rhetoric combined with neoliberal policies.
+Like Peronism (the movement Menem belonged to), Menemism is complex, being most usually defined as populist in rhetoric and neoliberal in policy.
+Other sources describe it as a mix of various more ideologies.

-Menemism came to power from the Popular Unity Justicialista Front.
-He is remembered for the electoral platform with which he won the elections; the measures included a "salariazo" and "productive revolution."
+Menem came to power with the Popular Unity Justicialista Front.
+He is remembered for the electoral platform with which he won the elections; his measures included a "salariazo" and "productive revolution."
 He won the elections with other sectors of Peronism or center-left radicalism.

-Menemism returned to power with a resoundingly high vote rate, having already modified the national constitution, with the Co-participation, so that the government mandates would last 4 years, making it possible for Carlos Saúl Menen to be re-elected.
-The recurring problems of this economic model determined an economic recession since 1998, which would end up exploding in the 2001 crisis.
+Menemism remained in power with a resoundingly high vote rate, having modified the national constitution, so that the government mandates would last four years, making it possible for Menem to be re-elected.
+The recurring problems of this economic model caused an economic recession from 1998, which would end up exploding in the 2001 crisis.

 Ideology

-Menemism constituted a political-cultural period around the practice of an excessive consensus of the neoliberal ideology, with policies such as convertibility, the privatization of companies, economic liberation, where the economy was deregulated, reducing quotas, tariffs and import prohibitions.
-Ideology that was contradicted mainly by the national-popular sectors of Peronism that branded Menem as a "traitor".
-To contradict these sectors, an attempt was made to relate, in this sense, the trace of a certain turn of Peronism in public policies during 1952 to open up to foreign capital, with the liberal policies that the Menemist government was carrying out.
-To show some continuity and relationship with the Peronist movement.
+Menemism constituted a political-cultural period of consensus around neoliberalism, with policies such as convertibility, the privatization of companies, economic liberalism, where the economy was deregulated, reducing quotas, tariffs and import prohibitions.
+Menemism was opposed mainly by the national-popular sectors of Peronism that branded Menem a "traitor".
+To relate to these sectors, Menem attempted to show continuity between Menemism and Peronism, tracing Peronist policies to open up to foreign capital in 1952 with the liberal policies that the Menemist government was carrying out.

 Menemism was qualified in various ways around its position in the political spectrum, the most common is the center-right or the right-wing.

-Menemism is considered conservative by most sectors, although in their governments there were not too many cultural or social policies where we can see it clearly represented.
+Menemism is considered conservative by most sectors, although in their governments there were not too many cultural or social policies where it was clearly represented.

 Political program

 Economic model

-Menem quickly adhered to the policies of economist John Williamson, who proposed a set of ten specific formulas for developing countries affected by macroeconomic crises, such as a package of tax, trade and labor reforms to stabilize prices, attract foreign investment; reduce the size of the state, and encourage the expansion of internal market forces.
-Greater opening of the economy.
-It implied the entry of financial and productive capital and the entry of goods that compete with national products.
+Menem adhered to the policies of economist John Williamson, who proposed a set of ten specific formulas for developing countries affected by macroeconomic crises, such as tax packages, trade and labor reforms to stabilize prices, attracting foreign investment; reducing the size of the state, and encouraging the expansion of internal market forces.
+Greater opening of the economy implied the entry of financial and productive capital and the entry of goods that compete with national products.
 This measure once again caused the closure of factories and workshops.